weekanda7/Metisse/README.md

 ```
 For more detailed information about the available methods and their usage, please refer to the MetisClass Methods documentation.

-##Contributing
+## Contributing
 We welcome contributions to Metis!
 If you'd like to contribute, please follow these steps:

-Fork the repository
+- Fork the repository
-Create a new branch for your changes
+- Create a new branch for your changes
-Make your changes and test them thoroughly
+- Make your changes and test them thoroughly
-Commit your changes and push them to your forked repository
+- Commit your changes and push them to your forked repository
-Create a pull request with a detailed description of your changes
+- Create a pull request with a detailed description of your changes
-Please make sure to follow the code style and conventions used in the project.
+- Please make sure to follow the code style and conventions used in the project.

-License
+## License
-Metis is licensed under the MIT License.
+Metis is licensed under the Apache License 2.0.